Supercarplay/Content_plan/README.md

 =
 📅 Publication planning with setting the exact date and time

-🎭 Classification of content by type (Reels, Stories, Post)
+🎭 Classification of content by type (Video, photo)

 📎 Attaching files with automatic copying to the project folder